 Download & Other Tools

-- Footnote: The federal poverty threshold was $24,858 for a family of two adults and two children in 2017.
-Poverty status is not determined for some children; for details, see How the Census Bureau Measures Poverty.
+- Footnote: The federal poverty threshold was $25,465 for a family of two adults and two children in 2018.
+Poverty status is not determined for children in some living situations; for details, see How the Census Bureau Measures Poverty.
 These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
-A zero value indicates that there were no census tracts with poverty rates of at least 30% in that location.
+A zero value indicates that there were no census tracts with poverty rates of at least 30%.

 - Measures of Family Income and Poverty on Kidsdata.org